 - Debian linux – We will not meet this in this article!
 We will use Raspberry Pi OS, which is Debian based linux, just like Ubuntu, Linux Mint and tens or even hundreds of others.
 As a result we will se the following label inside our Home Assistant ⬇️

 Don’t worry too much about that label.
-I’m having my production / main Home Assistant installed that way with the same label for over a year now and I can assure you that nothing bad happened.
+I’m having my production / main Home Assistant installed that way with the same label for years now and I can assure you that nothing bad happened to me or my Smart Home.

 Of course, if you wish you can install Home Assistant Supervised on Debian with exact the same commands as I will use below and you won’t have that unsupported label.
 The choice is yours.